Bulbasur01/Real-Time-Fraud-Detection-System/Readme.md

 - Ping-pong activity: Detects sequences of transactions bouncing back and forth between two services within 10 minutes.

 ## Implementation Details
-- **FraudDetectionSystem.java**: Contains the main implementation of the fraud detection system.
+- **FraudDetectionSystemApplication.java**: Contains the main implementation of the fraud detection system.
 - **TransactionEvent**: Represents a single transaction event with timestamp, amount, user ID, and service ID.
-- **UserTransactionHistory**: Maintains the transaction history for each user and provides methods to check for fraudulent patterns.
+- **ProcessUserTransactionHistory**: Maintains the transaction history for each user and provides methods to check for fraudulent patterns.
 - The system is written in Java and does not rely on external libraries for anomaly detection.
 - Out-of-order event processing is handled by processing events in real-time and maintaining appropriate windowing mechanisms to accommodate network latencies in a distributed system.